publicarray/my-fish/README.md

 With [fisherman]

+The following command installs this repo and everything in [fishfile](https://github.com/publicarray/my-fish/blob/master/fishfile)

 ```
 fisher publicarray/my-fish
 ```

 Configure shell to my preferences

-**These are my personal preferences and as such it is not recommended to run 'this command without knowing what it does.
+**These are my personal preferences and as such it is not recommended to run the 'my-fish' command without knowing what it does.
 Please inspect [my-fish](https://github.com/publicarray/my-fish/blob/master/functions/my-fish.fish) beforehand**

 ```sh
 my-fish